cdown/clipnotify/README.md

 verging on the insane, and there are plenty of others who have already lost their sanity to bring us xclip/xsel/etc. Use one of those tools to complement clipnotify.

+## Dependencies

+This depends on "Xfixes.h" file, which needs to be installed separately.
+On Debian-derived distributions, this is located in the package `libxfixes-dev`.